 It is imperative to understand what is covered by your insurance for travel and what is not.
 This eliminates the chances of feeling disappointed or “cheated.”
 Also, purchasing travel insurance does not mean you can go to the doctor whenever you please because I can assure you if it is not accidental or an emergency, your travel insurance won’t cover it.

 Always remember that the idea of having travel insurance is so that you are protected in any case of unfortunate events that you might be rushed to the hospital for medical assistance.

 Also, self-inflicted accidents can’t be covered, and that includes injuries from voluntarily jumping off a plane (there’s another insurance for high-risk activities), getting drunk and passing out on the streets, and anything along the lines of being reckless and stupid.

 ✘ Certain trip cancellation reasons not included in the cover:

 Although the cancellation of trips and flights are covered, not all reasons for the cancellation are.
 Reasons outside the following are not covered for trip cancellation; Reasons covered for trip cancellation

 - If a natural disaster strikes the destination

 - Terrorist attacks in the destination area

-- If the person insured, their travel companion, family member or business partner gets sick.
-(Although this may be considered a good enough reason, a physician must examine you before cancellation or within 72 hours of cancellation)
+- If the person insured, their travel companion, family member, or business partner gets sick.
+(Although this may be considered a good enough reason, a physician must examine you before the cancellation or within72 hours of cancellation)